csc-ubc-okanagan/workshops/docs/R_conditions.md

 ## case_when()

-TidyVerse's dplyr package offers an extension on `ifelse()`, allowing multiple `if else` statements.
+Tidyverse's dplyr package offers an extension on `ifelse()`, allowing multiple `if else` statements.

-Whereas ealier we ran
+Whereas earlier we ran

 ```r